 Prerequisites: ECEH101 or permission of the Early Childhood Education Coordinator.
 An examination of the multi-dimensional role of the early childhood program director/administrator.
-Administrative styles, management tools and interpersonal skills that contribute to effective leadership will be explored.
-Topics such as CT State licensing regulations, NAEYC accreditation, director certification, public policies and professionalism will be discussed. (spring)
+Administrative styles, management tools, and interpersonal skills that contribute to effective leadership will be explored.
+Topics such

-ECEH210 Observation, Participation and Seminar 3 cm
+ECEH210 Observation, Participation and Seminar 3 credits

-This course is designed to help students to observe, interpret and assess children's behavior and developmental characteristics and to increase awareness of typical and atypical patterns of behavior, as well as to develop learning plans.
+This course is designed to help students to observe, interpret, and assess children's behavior and developmental characteristics and to increase awareness of typical and atypical patterns of behavior, as well as to develop learning plans.
 Observation and participation placements are provided for the study of young children at the discretion of the coordinator.
 The students will observe and participate in an accredited center to gain experience in working with young children.
 In weekly seminars, students will focus on issues related to observing and understanding children's development.
-Students will spend a total of 60 hours, (4 hours per week) observing, documenting and interacting with young children in the classroom.
+Students will spend a total of 60 hours, (4 hours per week) observing, documenting, and interacting with young children in the classroom.

-ECEH215 The Exceptional Learner
+The Exceptional Learner 3 credits

 Prerequisites: ECEH101, PSY 203 or permission of the Early Childhood Education Coordinator.
-The study of the "exceptional child" with emphasis on the history, laws, concepts, practices and terminology used by professionals in the field.
+The study of the "exceptional child" with emphasis on the history, laws, concepts, practices, and terminology used by professionals in the field.
 Accommodations and techniques used by teachers in an inclusive classroom will be covered.
 An observation of a preschool special education class is required.